Religion in Samoa: Status of government respect for religious freedom

+(Children's Day), Feast of the Ascension and Christmas.

 In June 2017, the Samoan Parliament passed a bill to increase support for Christianity in the country's constitution, including a reference to the Trinity.
 According to The Diplomat, "What Samoa has done is shift references to Christianity into the body of the constitution, giving the text far more potential to be used in legal processes."
 The preamble to the constitution already described the country as "an independent State based on Christian principles and Samoan custom and traditions."

 Status of societal respect for religious freedom

-As of 2012, there were occasional reports of societal discrimination based on religious affiliation, belief, or practice.
-In addition prominent societal leaders repeatedly publicly emphasized that the country was Christian.
-Public discussion of religious issues often included negative references to non-Christian religions.

 Traditionally, villages tended to have one primary Christian church.
 Village chiefs often chose the religious denomination of their extended families.
 Many larger villages had multiple churches serving different denominations and coexisting peacefully.

-However, new religious groups sometimes faced resistance when attempting to establish themselves in some villages.
+There can be strong societal pressure at village and local levels to participate in church services and other activities, and to support church leaders and projects financially.
+In some denominations, financial contributions often totaled more than 30% of family income.

-There remained minor tensions between Fa'a Samoa (the Samoan way) and individual religious rights.
+In the past there have been minor tensions between Fa'a Samoa (the Samoan way) and individual religious rights.
 One of the elements of Fa'a Samoa was the traditional, tightly-knit village community.
 Often, village elders and the community at large were not receptive toward those who attempted to introduce another denomination or religion into the community.
-While under-reported, observers stated that, in many villages throughout the country, leaders forbade individuals to belong to churches outside of the village or to exercise their right not to worship.
+Observers stated that, in many villages throughout the country, leaders forbade individuals to belong to churches outside of the village or to exercise their right not to worship.
 Villagers in violation of such rules faced fines or banishment from the village.

-There was a high level of religious observance and strong societal pressure at village and local levels to participate in church services and other activities, and to support church leaders and projects financially.
-In some denominations, financial contributions often totaled more than 30 percent of family income.
-This issue has gained media attention as some members of parliament have spoken out about pressure on families to give disproportionate amounts of their incomes to churches.